btasde42/StageLI/README.md

 # StageLI
-Les codes et les documents crées pendant le stage LI de Beyza TASDELEN
+This repertory gives access to codes and documentations created for LI Internship de Beyza Tasdelen supervised by Juliette Millet.